|

 text-based messages (A-Z).

-For this reason, each cipher wheel has only 10 contact points at
+For this reason, each cipher rotor has only 10 contact points at

 either side (rather than 26 or 28).
 Below is the wiring of the known

-wheels, as it was recovered by Anders Wik and published in Cryptologia
+rotors, as recovered by Anders Wik and published in Cryptologia

 in 2016 [12].